 Simulations are a great tool for this purpose, as they give them the chance to interact with characters in a safe and supportive environment.
 Employees are able to learn more about the importance of body language and empathy, as well as other soft skills, by interacting with virtual customers.

 Interactivity is the cornerstone of a successful online sales training program.
 To illustrate this point, consider these two online training activities: watching an eLearning video and participating in a branching scenario.
 While watching an eLearning video might be engaging and informative, it doesn’t give employees the power to interact and connect with the online sales training content.
 They are passive participants.
 An online sales training scenario, on the other hand, encourages them to dive into the subject matter and make choices that lead to realistic consequences.

-Keep this list of these top 5 online sales training mistakes on-hand when you’re developing your next online sales training course to create the best possible corporate eLearning experience.
+Keep this list of these top 5 online sales training mistakes on-hand when you’re developing your next training course to promote sales enablement.
 If you are ready to launch, then use it as a checklist to make sure that your sales staff gets all of the tools and resources they need to increase profits.

-Do you need to give your sales staff real world experience without exposing them to real world repercussions?
-Read the article Creating A Hands-On Online Training Demo: 3 Benefits And 5 Useful Tips, to discover a tool that can help you create an effective hands-on demonstration for your corporate learners.
+Do you need to give your sales staff real-world experience without exposing them to real-world repercussions?
+Discover how to create a hands-on online training demo to discover a tool that can help you create an effective hands-on demonstration for your corporate learners.